devmatteini/forecastpy/README.md

 ### Weather

-Weather is the class you'll need to use to interact with the open weather api.
+Weather is the class you'll need to use to interact with the OpenWeatherAPI.
-It requires the open weather api key as its only parameter when you have to initialize it.
+It requires the OpenWeatherAPI key as its only parameter when you have to initialize it.
+Learn more about the [OpenWeatherAPI](https://openweathermap.org/api).

 #### Methods